minhbui27/astro-gauchoracing/README.md

 - Using draco gltf compression to improve the load time
 - Using as little javascript as possible

-The website is current hosted on Netlify: https://heartfelt-licorice-a6dcde.netlify.app/
+This website is hosted at ucsbgauchoracing.com

 This website is built using ReactJS and AstroJS.